antor44/livestream_video/README.md

 The final option '.xterm*locale: true' will enable the same language settings in xterm as those in your macOS's default terminal.
 Although you may need to make changes and/or install additional components to display characters in other languages.

-5. Compile whisper-cpp following the instructions provided in the documentation at https://github.com/ggerganov/whisper.cpp, or for CPU mode, just follow these instructions:
+5. Compile whisper.cpp following the instructions provided in the documentation at https://github.com/ggerganov/whisper.cpp, or for CPU mode, just follow these instructions:

-From your base user directory (/Users/[user]) download the source code for whisper-cpp:
+From your base user directory (/Users/[user]) download the source code for whisper.cpp:
 ```
 git clone https://github.com/ggerganov/whisper.cpp.git
 ```
-Change the default directory to the whisper-cpp directory:
+Change the default directory to the whisper.cpp directory:
 ```
 cd whisper.cpp
 ```
-Compile whisper-cpp for CPU mode:
+Compile whisper.cpp for CPU mode:
 ```
 make
 ```